3 minute read

 For years and still today, many marketers ‘think’ they are going to get the call from the agent or plumber, but they are only generating $150k a year in revenue and that’s not enough!
 We often hear that it’s about ‘great service’ but that’s only AFTER the call comes in.
 It’s not about the latest tool or machine or gadget that your company has purchased.
 Everyone claims to offer great service or have the latest Binford 5000 machine but that isn’t enough to justify your business existence.

 Nobody brags about average or poor service.
 No marketer says, “we have mediocre equipment.”
-All of the tools, equipment and processes are important but if are not likable and care about the people you call on – you are in trouble.
+All of the tools, equipment, and processes are important but if are not likable and care about the people you call on – you are in trouble.

 The lowest price is NOT what gets you the job – at least not for long.
 Eventually, they (a competitor) will either beat your price or you will go out of business.
-It’s surprising those people that are likable and friendly and care about the client don’t have a problem with price!
+It’s surprising those people that are likable and friendly and care about the client don’t have a problem with the price!
 One contractor looks a lot like other contractors, so you really need to be Different.

-Since there is so little differentiation between restoration or roofing companies, it becomes a difficult task to create a clear brand position for your company.
+Since there is so little differentiation between restoration and roofing companies, it becomes a difficult task to create a clear brand position for your company.
 Defining a valid differentiator (or several differences) for your company will have a huge contrast.
 How you are perceived in the marketplace should be crystal clear and unique from all others, with nobody else making the same claim.
 That doesn’t mean anyone could make the claim, but they are far less likely if you dominate that position.

 The Squeaky Wheel

 In reality, it doesn’t matter whether other companies can make the same claim, but who makes it first and loudest is the one that gets the bragging rights.
 Building and solidifying a strong brand position isn’t that easy and most contractors need help doing it.
-Developing a winning brand position involve several key ingredients.
+Developing a winning brand position involves several key ingredients.
 I’ve said many times that you must know your client’s issues, pains, challenges, frustrations, and concerns.
 Without knowing these, you have no way of creating a strong position, and less likely that you will create raving fans.

 Shrink or Grow